UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 it’s hard to manage right now.
 There’s now a project to revamp Mecca, because Mecca just doesn’t serve the needs.
-In fact, it acts just about like an email list right now, because the things that I built didn’t get carried on to the state they should be.
+In fact, it acts just about like an email list right now, because the things that I built didn’t get carried on to the state they s[hould be.

 ### Developing Mecca